cloudmesh-community/hid-sp18-516/notebook.md

 * 2018/02/20 Installed Tex-live on VM(Ubuntu) and ran lacheck on all tech. abstracts
 * 2018/02/21 Read jabref chapter from handbook
 * 2018/02/21 Installed jabref on Windows, created bib file in bibtex format and uploaded on github
+* 2018/02/25 Added ssh key on Future systems
+* 2018/02/27 Visited previous volumes (proceedings and papers) to check if the technology paper I selected was not already done

 # Theory
 * 2018/01/16 Watched video: Teaching Cloud and Big Data